esb-lwb/lwb/README.md

 # lwb Logic WorkBench

-The Logic WorkBench (lwb) comprises tools for propositional and predicate logic.
+The Logic WorkBench (lwb) comprises tools for propositional, predicate, and linear temporal logic.
 It is written in Clojure.

 lwb is a playground, it's work in progress.